 This cartilage that was once very effective at dispersing shock forces in the knees can become less and less effective as it gradually wears down.
 In sever cases, the cartilage will break down completely and will leave the individual with bone-on-bone contact, which can be excruciating and drastically reduce mobility.

-In one of our previous articles, we reviewed the best knee braces for osteoarthritis, so that could be a good resource as well, but this article included a wide variety of sizing options.
+In one of our previous articles, we reviewed knee braces for osteoarthritis, so that could be a good resource as well, but this article included a wide variety of sizing options.
 In this current article, we will place our entire focus on plus size knee braces, even in regards to osteoarthritis.